itslia27/AO3-Skins/README.md

 --glow:    0px 0px 7px #a8c7f7;
 --glow-sm: 0px 0px 3px #a8c7f7;
 ```
-Just make sure that --glow stays smaller than --glow-sm
+Just make sure that --glow stays a **larger** value than --glow-sm

 ### ✦ Freeform Tag Colour
-Currently, the freform tags are slightly dark so they aren't overwhelming, however I cunderstand that this makes it harder to read!
-To increase the contrast between the tags and the background, edit their colour value in the tags section (line ---)
+Currently, the freeform tags are slightly darker so they aren’t overwhelming.
+However, this can make them harder to read.
+To increase contrast, you can edit their colour value in the TAGS section (line 357):

 ```css
 color: var(--accent-lite);
 ```
+Replace "--accent-lite" with a HEX Code colour of your choosing!
+I reccommend #97A3C2

 ## TO BE FIXED
 * Filter Background Colour on Mobile